nubificus/urunc/docs/developer-guide/governance.md

 To become a Maintainer you need to demonstrate the following:

   * commitment to the project:
-    * participate in discussions, contributions, code and documentation reviews for 6 months or more,
+    * actively participate in mettings, discussions, contributions, code and documentation reviews for at least 6 months,
     * perform reviews for at least 3 non-trivial pull requests,
     * contribute 3 non-trivial pull requests and have them merged,
   * ability to write quality code and/or documentation,
   * ability to collaborate with the team,
   * understanding of how the team works (policies, processes for testing and code review, etc),
-  * understanding of the project's code base and coding and documentation style.
+  * understanding of the project's code base and coding / documentation style.

-A new Maintainer must be proposed by an existing maintainer by sending a message to the [developer mailing list](mailto:dev@urunc.io).
+A new Maintainer must be proposed by an established Contributor and/or an existing maintainer by sending a message to the [developer mailing list](mailto:dev@urunc.io).
 A simple majority vote of existing Maintainers approves the application.
-Maintainers nominations will be evaluated without prejudice to employer or demographics.
+Maintainer nominations will be evaluated without prejudice to employer or demographics.

 Maintainers who are selected will be granted the necessary GitHub rights, and invited to the [private maintainer mailing list](mailto:dev-priv@urunc.io).